-For an hour or so after leaving Montbonnet, the GR 65 wanders through rolling, green fields – it’s easy walking, with only gentle hills for the next few miles.
+For an hour or so after leaving Montbonnet, the Chemin de Saint-Jacques (also known as the GR 65 or Way of Saint James) wanders through rolling, green fields – it’s easy walking, with only gentle hills for the next few miles.

-Soon after, the path descends through the forest towards the hamlet of Le Chier and our sturdy gravel path becomes an uneven, rocky track.
+Soon after, the path descends through the forest towards the hamlet of Le Chier and the sturdy gravel path becomes an uneven, rocky track.

 (Spare a thought for all the early pilgrims who made this journey in bare feet!
 I’m grateful there has been no rain to turn it into a slippery, muddy mess!)

-As the GR 65 approaches Saint-Privat-d’Allier, the path leaves the forest and follows the road into town.
+As the Chemin de Saint-Jacques approaches Saint-Privat-d’Allier, the path leaves the forest and follows the road into town.
 It’s a relief to get back onto solid ground and enjoy the scenery instead of concentrating on where to put your feet!

 A few hours after leaving Montbonnet, you’ll arrive in Saint-Privat-d’Allier —at the perfect time for lunch, or at least a cold drink.
 There are several cafés here to choose from and, if time permits, to take a wander around town.

-A visit to the church and château means a climb up through the back streets which are lined with gorgeous stone houses.
+A visit to the church and château requires a climb up through the back streets which are lined with gorgeous stone houses.
 Many have been stuccoed over, as was often done to disguise their humble origins.
-Thankfully, nowadays, the beautiful stonework is worth showing off!
+Thankfully, nowadays, the stonework is considered beautiful and worth showing off!

-There is a lot of climbing—up and down—once we leave Saint-Privat-d’Allier.
-For the first few kilometres to Rochegude, the GR 65 zigzags back and forward, running almost parallel to the road.
-A sign advises, that in heavy rain, we should follow the road instead of the path and I can see why!
+There is a lot of climbing—up and down—once you leave Saint-Privat-d’Allier.
+For the first few kilometres to Rochegude, the Chemin de Saint-Jacques zigzags back and forward, running almost parallel to the road.
+A sign advises, that in heavy rain, walkers should follow the road instead of the path and I can see why!